-3.1.2 Peak demand reduction improves reliability of the electricity system occur during times of peak demand ^{11,12} (AEMO 2025).
+4.1.2 Peak demand reduction improves electricity system reliability occur during times of peak demand (AEMO 2025).
 The magnitude of peak demand, along with demand flexibility, plays a role in determining grid reliability (AEMO 2024c).

 When the PDRS was designed, the reliability of the electricity system was challenged during times of peak demand because it was when a shortfall in firm capacity was most likely to occur (DPIE 2021).
 AEMO data between 2022 and 2024 suggests that most actual loss of reserve (LOR) events